 Resolving customer conflict, though, requires honing an unnatural set of behaviors – behaviors that defy your instincts – because while fight or flight may have helped your hunter-gatherer ancestors take down woolly mammoths, it won’t help you win happy customers on the phone.

 Fortunately, with practice, effective conflict-resolving behaviors are easy to execute.
 The next time you come across a frustrated customer, commit to using the AURA method to resolve your conflict.
 You might find yourself winning a satisfied customer.

 Agree with thine adversary quickly.” -Matthew, 5:25

-The first step to conflict resolution, before a word else leaves your lips, is to agree with your customer.
+The first step to deescalating calls is conflict resolution.
+Before a word else leaves your lips, agree with your customer.

 Have you noticed how difficult it is to argue with someone who agrees with you?

 Must you agree that your customer is right and your organization is wrong?
 Of course not.
 You should, however, immediately establish some area of overlap between your customer’s perspective and your

 own.
 Your customer will notice that you are working toward the same aim – earning the customer’s business through excellent service – and work equally hard to understand your perspective, too.

 Dale Carnegie, author of the timeless, 1937 best- seller How to Win Friends and Influence People, suggests the following phrase.

 “I don’t blame you one iota for feeling as you do.
 If I were you I would undoubtedly feel just as you do.”